rapidsai/devcontainers/USAGE_IN_PROJECT.md

 To manually trigger this authentication, execute the `devcontainer-utils-vault-s3-init` script within the container.

-For more information about the sccache configuration and authentication, see the documentation at [`rapidsai/devcontainers`](https://github.com/rapidsai/devcontainers/blob/branch-23.10/USAGE.md#build-caching-with-sccache).
+For more information about the sccache configuration and authentication, see [the developer documentation](./DEVELOP.md#build-caching-with-sccache).